The shame of betrayal is a complex and painful emotion to experience. Our husband cheated, yet we, the faithful wife, often feel betrayal shame.

 No one can heal betrayal shame for us; it's our job to heal from it.

 Giving ourselves the love and compassion to explore our betrayal shame creates the space we need to find the truth again in our lives.
 Then we can heal.
 We are never to blame, nor should we feel shame over others' shameless and hurtful actions.
 The shame of infidelity belongs to them.
-All shame belongs to them, not us!
+All shame relating to their infidelity belongs to them, not us!

 Did you find this article helpful?
 Please leave your feedback or share your experience with betrayal shame in the comment box below.
-Hearing your voice helps us on our journey too.
+Hearing your voice helps the other betrayed wives who read this site on their journey too.

 If you need support or want to talk about your experience with betrayal shame or being cheated on, then I would love to connect on a free coaching call.
 It is my gift to you as a member of this site!
 Reaching out may be the best step you take in supporting yourself to heal after your partner's affair!
 You deserve to be free from betrayal shame and pain!!!